Pbs-naidu/vsd-soc-design-and-planning-nasscom/README.md

 Screenshot of floorplan run
 ![Alt Text](floorplan.png)

-2)Load generated floorplan def in magic tool and explore the floorplan.
+2) Load generated floorplan def in magic tool and explore the floorplan.
 Commands to load floorplan def in magic in another terminal
 ```bash
 # Change directory to path containing generated floorplan def